betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 keep on top of more complex strategies that require long formaulas to implement.

 !!! info "Cell names used in this tutorial"
-     - **MyRatings** refers to the entire Column B in the Ratings worksheet
+     - **MyRatings** refers to the entire Column B in the 'RATINGS' worksheet

-     - **MyRunners** refers to the entire column A in the Ratings worksheet
+     - **MyRunners** refers to the entire column A in the 'RATINGS' worksheet

-     - **OddsMultiplier** refers to the table in the Settings worksheet (C11 to D17)
+     - **OddsMultiplier** refers to the table in the 'SETTINGS' worksheet (C11 to D17)

-     - **CurrentBMP** refers to cell AI8 in the Bet Angel worksheet where the overrounds are calculated
+     - **CurrentBMP** refers to cell AI8 in the 'BET ANGEL' worksheet where the overrounds are calculated

-     - **BMP** refers to cell E2 in the RATINGS worksheet which allows you to change a single value that will automatically update the formulas for all runners
+     - **BMP** refers to cell E2 in the 'RATINGS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

-     - **TimeTillJump** refers to cell E3 in the Settings work sheet
+     - **TimeTillJump** refers to cell E3 in the 'SETTINGS' work sheet

-     - **MyTime** refers to cell E3 in the RATINGS worksheet which allows you to change a single value that will automatically update the formulas for all runners
+     - **MyTime** refers to cell E3 in the 'RATINGS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

-     - **InPlay** refers to cell G1 in the Bet Angel worksheet.
+     - **InPlay** refers to cell G1 in the 'BET ANGEL' worksheet.
 Bet Angel will populate a status in this cell such as "In Play" or "Suspended"

-     - **RatingThreshold** refers to cell E4 in the RATINGS worksheet which allows you to change a single value that will automatically update the formulas for all runners
+     - **RatingThreshold** refers to cell E4 in the 'RATINGS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

 **Our first Excel formula trigger:**